Ecos-platform/visualisation_fmu/README.md

 ### Requirements

 The FMU is built using the JVM (JDK8), so a suitable run-time environment is required.
+That is, add `jvm.dll/libjvm.so` to PATH.

+Python 3.7 < is known not work with FMU4j, which is used to generate the FMU.